Chapter Thirty Three IV

 Janah, “Thank you, I must be an exhibitionist.”

 “Daphinity does not label.
 You’re a girl who likes to be nude

 so others can enjoy your lack of clothing.”

 Kara dabs her eyes, “How does this work?
 Do you have to live at the temple?”

 Janah, “Daphne and I might spend some nights there.
-Mostly we’ll be at home.
+My work is daytime stuff, we’ll be at home most evenings.
 The masters understand they get two for the price of one.”

 “Which is even a better deal for them since the pay is zero.”